food-drive/documentation/Roles.md

 - Description: is the responsible of all the Goods donated in a Donation Point, hands a Shipment of Goods to a Driver
 - Parmissions:
   - Can see/edit the assigned Collection Point
-  - Can add/edit/remove Shipments associated to a Collection Point
+  - Can add/edit/remove Shipments associated to a Collection Point (until a Shipment is approved from an Operator)

 ### Driver